Purple & Silver Team Reg. is full, contact us for Princess Poms, Platinum & Premier!

 Q. How do you plan to keep prices so low?

 A. We are a non-for-profit.
 That is what we stand on, and we are not going to charge any more than what is needed to get the best quality items for your girls, to go to competitions with a wonderful organization, and our volunteers are just that - volunteers.
 They get no money, no commission; they truly enjoy giving back to the community.
-Most of them have grown up doing this and it is their passion.
-Most of our volunteers have professions in the community and all of them work with youth, and want the girls in the surrounding communities to make friends, have a no-drama, bully-free zone that they can enjoy dance, perform, and learn how to become the best they can be, inside and OUTSIDE of the studio.
+We have chosen to keep this a non-profit as a service to the youth in the community that we hope all children and adults can enjoy.
+Most our staff has grown up giving back and it is their passion.
+Most of our volunteers have professions in the community and all of them work with youth, and want the girls and boys in the surrounding communities to make friends, have a no-drama, bully-free zone that they can enjoy dance, perform, and learn how to become the best they can be, inside and OUTSIDE of the studio.

-We will be relying on donations and sponsors to cover any additional costs we may need.
+We solely rely on donations and sponsors to cover any additional costs we may need.
 All the info of what it costs you is on our flyer, as we are very determined to keep all info open and transparent to anyone who has questions.
 Any donations are gratefully accepted.
 And remember, if you bring in a $500 sponsor your registration fee is waived!

 We do not offer refunds as all of our expenses are paid for immediately at the beginning of the seasons.